 - Which Framework would be the best for you?

-Flutter is Google’s UI toolkit used for building beautiful, natively compiled applications from a single codebase for mobile, web, and desktop knew as a cross-platform app; until now only referred to Android and iOS.
-But late last year Google also announced that Flutter developers will soon be able to target macOS, Windows and Linux.
+Flutter is Google’s UI toolkit used for building beautiful, natively compiled applications from a single codebase for mobile, web, and desktop known as a cross-platform app; until now only referred to Android and iOS.
+But late last year Google also announced that Flutter developers will soon be able to target macOS, Windows, and Linux.

 Pros and Cons of Flutter and React Native